Do You Know About Dockerfiles?

 WORKDIR:

-The WORKDIR instruction is used to define the working directory of a Docker container at any given time.
+instruction is used to define the working directory of a Docker container at any given time.
 The command is specified in the Dockerfile.

-Any consecutive RUN, CMD, ADD, COPY, or ENTRYPOINT instruction will be executed in the specified working directory.
-I will first give you an example of what working without the WORKDIR instruction could look like:
+instruction will be executed in the specified working directory.
+I will first give you an example of what working without the WORKDIR

 The problem with this Dockerfile is the amount of repetition.
 In every instruction, we explicitly specify the root dir.
 In the last two commands, we even need to specify a subdir inside the root dir.

 This is only a small example, but it would be nice to specify the current working dir just once.
-The WORKDIR instruction does just that for us.
+The WORKDIR

 ENTRYPOINT:

-The ENTRYPOINT instruction of a Dockerfile looks similar to the CMD instruction at first sight.
+instruction at first sight.
 It specifies the default command to execute at runtime, and you’ll not be able to override it.

-So, my advice would be if you want to specify a command that will run once the container starts and you don’t want the user to override it, use ENTRYPOINT.
+So, my advice would be if you want to specify a command that will run once the container starts and you don’t want the user to override it, use ENTRYPOINT

 The Dockerfile above results in the following build and run.